danneekim/sandboxReact/useMemo()-hook+React.memo().md

 If some of top level components are complex, this could result in a performance hit.
 To mitigate this issue, you can use `React.memo()`.

-### If component renders the same result given the same props, wrapping it in a call to React.memo would boost performance by memoizing the result.
+### If component renders the same result given same props, wrapping it in a call to React.memo() would boost performance by memoization.

  - `Memoization` - a programming technique that accelerates performance by caching the return values of expensive function calls.